scala-ide/docs/dev/workflow/workflow.rst

   make sure to sign the CLA before sending a pull request, or we won't be able to accept your contribution.

-  Organizations are requested to sign the `Corporate CLA <http://scala-ide.org/resources/pdfs/cla-org.pdf>`_ and send it to
+  Organizations can sign the `Corporate CLA <http://scala-ide.org/resources/pdfs/cla-org.pdf>`_ and send it to

   |  Typesafe/Scala Solutions Sàrl